vcl/vcl/packages/vcl/layer/README.md

 - `layer-fill`: Makes the layer cover the whole viewport.
 - `layer-stick-to-bottom`: Makes the layer stick to the bottom.
 - `layer-gutter-padding`: Add a padding of half the gutter width.
+- `fade-out-animation`: Creates a smooth fade in and out transition when the layer enter and exit the window.
+- `zoom-animation`: Show a zoom in and zoom out animation effect when the layer enter and exit the window.

 ## Variables

 - `$layer-cover-bg-color`
 - `$layer-border-color`
+- `$layer-cover-transition-duration`
+- `$layer-transition-duration`
+- `$layer-box-animation-durations`